Frequently Asked Questions

 What engineering degrees do you offer?

-UNSW offers a wide range of undergraduate engineering degrees, many of which can be completed as part of a dual degree.
+UNSW offers a wide range of undergraduate engineering degrees, many of which can be completed as part of a double degree.
 See our undergraduate degrees page for more details.

 Can I go on exchange with an engineering degree?